Australian Open: Tomas Berdych sends David Ferrer packing

-Czech seventh seed Tomas Berdych fought off a tenacious World No 3 David Ferrer in four sets to reach his first Australian Open semi-final yesterday
+Czech seventh seed Tomas Berdych fought off a tenacious World No 3 David Ferrer in brilliant four sets in the quarter-finals to reach his first Australian Open semis yesterday

 Melbourne: Czech seventh seed Tomas Berdych fought off tenacious World No 3 David Ferrer in four sets to reach his first Australian Open semi-final yesterday.